 - Download File

-Cutting the Card
+Cutting the Christmas Weave Card

-The cricut lines the stripes up very close and that makes them want to tear on thinner paper.
+The Cricut lines the stripes up very close and that makes them want to tear on thinner paper.
 Move them apart on the mat before cutting if you are using thin paper or vellum (Vellum looks very nice on the weave but you can see through it a little)